tanismith/personal-website/static/posts/get-an-effective-learning-by-using-this-tool.md

 title: Get an effective learning by using this tool
 date: 2020-06-08T01:53:30.253Z
-overview: It's proven that if you review your notes 7 days after and then a month after is possible to retain more information so your study system is more effective.
-Here you have an amazing tool to remember what you've learned in an organized and beautiful way for anything you want to learn and remember.
+overview: It's proven that if you review your notes 7 days after and then a month after is possible to retain more information.
+Here you have an amazing tool to remember what you've learned in an organized and beautiful way.
 tags:
   - Learning tools
 thumb: /uploads/thumbnail-notes-blog.webp
+intro: It's proven that if you review your notes 7 days after and then a month after is possible to retain more information.
+Here you have an amazing tool to remember what you've learned in an organized and beautiful way.
+---
-intro: Cornell Notes it's a note-taking and study system to give people a better way to clearly summarize, organize, and intake knowledge.
+Cornell Notes it's a note-taking and study system to give people a better way to clearly summarize, organize, and intake knowledge.
 It's proven as an incredibly effective learning tool developed at Cornell University by Professor Walter Pauk in 1940.
----

 ## The structure

 To start divide the page into 4 parts: a header, a footer (both are of the page width), and two columns between the header and footer, one narrower than the other.